CIERA-Northwestern/REACHpy/README.md

 	2. Data Types and Precision
 	3. Functions, Modules, Packages
 	4. Conditional Statements and Loops
-	5. Your first Python code
+	5. Your First Python Code
 	* Challenge 1: Using Python to Analyze Seismic Data on Mars

 2. Introduction to Data and Plotting in Python